ptomasroos/react-native-scrollable-tab-view/README.md

 **Pull requests** are welcome.
 If you want to change API or making something big better to create issue and discuss it first.
 Before submiting PR please run ```eslint .``` Also all eslint fixes are welcome.

+Please attach video or gif to PR's and issues it is super helpful.

+<a href="http://www.abeautifulsite.net/recording-a-screencast-with-quicktime/" target="_blank">How to make video</a>

+<a href="https://github.com/jclem/gifify" target="_blank">How to make gif from video</a>

 ---

 **MIT Licensed**